Identity & Culture·11 min read

 In your home country, you likely had what researchers call an extended support network: family members who could help with childcare, friends who understood your history, a community where you belonged without having to explain yourself.

 Research on family separation among refugees found that conceptions of family vary dramatically across cultures.
 In many non-Western cultures, "family" means extended family across three or four generations.
-In Iraqi culture, researchers note, the word "family" inherently means extended family.
-Relocation to countries with nuclear family norms can be profoundly isolating.
+In Iraqi culture, researchers note, the word "family" inherently means extended family, making relocation to countries with nuclear family norms profoundly isolating.

 The consequences of losing that network are not abstract.
-A study on relocation and mental health documented grief, adjustment disorders, depression, and disrupted support networks as direct results of relocation.
+A study on relocation and mental health documented extensive grief, adjustment disorders, depression, disrupted family life, and disrupted support networks as direct results of relocation.

 When you are alone with a sick child at 2 AM in a country where you do not have a mother or sister to call, that research becomes visceral.